 Michael Moore joined Pope McGlamry in December 2015.
-Mr. Moore’s practice focuses in the areas of qui tam/false claims litigation, significant fraud and tort cases, and white collar matters.
+Mr. Moore’s practice focuses in the areas of qui tam/false claims litigation, significant fraud class actions, and tort cases, and white collar matters.

-Mr. Moore is credited with growing the false claims practice in the Middle District of Georgia, increasing recoveries for the Government by over 8000 percent during his tenure.
+Mr. Moore is credited with developing the false claims practice in the Middle District of Georgia, increasing recoveries for the Government by over 8,000 percent during his tenure.
 His efforts resulted in multi-million dollar settlements and made the Middle District of Georgia a leader in combatting health care fraud.